Skip to main content

 International Society for Gesture Studies (ISGS) 2014

-Andy Way, Lorraine Leeson and Dimitar Shterionov (eds.), Sign Language and Machine Translation, Cham, Switzerland, Springer Nature, 2024, Book, IN_PRESS URL
+Andy Way, Lorraine Leeson and Dimitar Shterionov (eds.), Sign Language and Machine Translation, Cham, Switzerland, Springer Nature, 2024, Book, PUBLISHED URL

-Sign Languages in Britain and Ireland in, editor(s)TBC , Language in the British Isles, Cambridge, Cambridge University Press, 2024, [Schembri, Adam; Rowley, Kate; Leeson, Lorraine], Book Chapter, IN_PRESS TARA - Full Text
+Sign Languages in Britain and Ireland in, editor(s)Fox, Sue , Language in Britain and Ireland, Cambridge, Cambridge University Press, 2024, pp439-452 , [Schembri, Adam; Rowley, Kate; Leeson, Lorraine], Book Chapter, PUBLISHED TARA - Full Text

 Myriam Vermeerbergen and Lorraine Leeson , Introducing signed languages: simultaneity, multimodality & other characteristics, SignON Consortium Internal Symposium, Online , 28 March , 2022, Lien Soetemans, Invited Talk, PRESENTED